What Is Safety Performance Monitoring and Measurement

 - Globally helping you understand your SMS performance better.

 In simple terms, having a strong reporting culture for reporting voluntary issues gives your SMS performance context.
+Strong reporting cultures employee effective hazard identification training to educate employees as to what is a hazard so they can more become more engaged in identifying operational hazards and associated risk.

 5.3.70 Have Means of Confidential Reporting